 Tagua grows naturally in a rainforest environment, rather than a plantation.
 The seeds are then harvested as they fall to the ground.
 This allows the Tagua trees to provide valuable habitat to animals and also assists with rainforest preservation by preventing the cutting of trees for farming or cattle.
 Renewed trade in Tagua seeds protects endangered rainforests in Ecuador, Colombia and Peru.
 According to a Massachusetts-based environmental group called Cultural Survival, natural rainforest products such as vegetable ivory can generate up to five times the income of banana plantations and cattle ranches.

 African elephants and the South American rainforest have something in common: they are both being eliminated from the face of the earth at an alarming rate.
 Unlike elephants which must die for their precious ivory, tagua palms are a renewable resource; as long as their native habitat is preserved and sufficient seeds are left to perpetuate the palms.
-A single female tagua palm may produce up to 50 pounds of nuts in a year, that's roughly the amount of ivory in an average African elephant tusk.
-The elephant, however, yields its ivory only once while the palm produces nuts year after year.
+A single female tagua palm may produce up to 50 pounds of seeds in a year, that's roughly the amount of ivory in an average African elephant tusk.

 Tagua is grown in the rainforests of South America, an environment free of pesticides and foreign chemicals.